Contacts

 3. your decisiveness; and

-4. your commitment to improving the financial situation at the Secretariat has been crucial to our success during your tenure.
+4. your commitment to improve the financial situation at the Secretariat have all been crucial to our success during your tenure.

 To my colleagues at the Secretariat, I would like to thank you for your excellent work.
 Your collective efforts have contributed significantly to the results reported in the AMCOW President’s handover report.
-Let us remain committed to delivering the expected outputs from our triennial work programme.
+Let us remain committed to the delivery of the expected outputs from our triennial work programme.
 We are bound to face setbacks along the way.
-What is essential is for us to learn from our shortfalls and push forward with even more dedication.
+What is important is for us to learn from our shortfalls and push forward with even more dedication.

 In conclusion, I look forward to working with the new leadership while maintaining our engagement with the outgoing team.
-We remain at your service at all times, and I believe that working together can achieve even greater success for AMCOW.
+We remain at your service at all times, and I believe that by working together, we can achieve even greater success for AMCOW.

 I thank you.